310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Madara %}
 Ahh, just pretend to be my customer for now.

-We don’t know who could be watching us right now, so—Keep acting like you’re a passerby who’s just casually chatting with the storekeeper.
+We don’t know who could be watching us right now, so keep acting like you’re a passerby who’s just caaasually chatting with the storekeeper.

 {% endbubble %}
 {% bubble Chiaki past %}
 A-Alright.
-Yaaay~ I’m sooo excited for my yaki onigiri…♪
+Yaaay~ I’m sooo excited for my roasted onigiri…♪

-*<th>(whispering)</th>* … Were you waiting for me, Mikejima-san?
+*<th>(whispering)</th>* …Were you waiting for me, Mikejima-san?
 Did you have something you wanted to tell me?
 Is that why you brought over this authentic food stall—

 {% endbubble %}
 ## Chapter 9
 {% img /img/es/eventstory/meteorimpact/secondhalfch9.jpg %}

 {% bubble Madara %}
-Nah, this is an actual interest of mine, and I figured I could make a profit from it.
+Naaah, this is an actual interest of mine, and I figured I could make a profit from it.

-People overseas love authentic Japanese food, so sometimes I sell it while doing investigations.
+People overseas looove authentic Japanese food, so sometimes I sell it while doing investigations.

-I just figured I could call out to you, that’s all ⁠— It didn’t matter much to me if I couldn’t get to see you today.
+I just figured I could call out to you, that’s all—It didn’t matter much to me if I couldn’t get to see you today.

 Don’t think too deep on this, I’m honestly not expecting anything from you.